DannyBen/loadrunner/README.md

 Using as a Rack or Sinatra mount
 --------------------------------------------------

-If you wish to mount the LoadRunner server under another Rack or Sinatra application, use the `LoadRunner::Server` as the handler.
+If you wish to mount the Loadrunner server under another Rack or Sinatra application, use the `Loadrunner::Server` as the handler.

 ```ruby